MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-postgresql-app-portal.md

 You create a fork of this repository so you can make changes and redeploy the code in a later step.

-### (Optional) About the sample

-The djangoapp sample contains the data-driven Django polls app you get by following [Writing your first Django app](https://docs.djangoproject.com/en/2.1/intro/tutorial01/) in the Django documentation.
+**(Optional) About the sample:** The djangoapp sample contains the data-driven Django polls app you get by following [Writing your first Django app](https://docs.djangoproject.com/en/2.1/intro/tutorial01/) in the Django documentation.
 The completed app is provided in the sample for your convenience.

 The sample is also modified to run in a production environment like Azure App Service: